 This script also provides an overlay that is managed by the overlay framework.
-When the overlay is enabled, a letter will appear over suspended buildings:
+When the overlay is enabled, an icon or letter will appear over suspended buildings:

-- P (green in ASCII mode) indicates that the building still in planning mode and is waiting on materials.
-The buildingplan plugin will unsuspend it for you when those materials become available. - x (yellow in ASCII mode) means that the building is suspended and that you can unsuspend it manually or with the unsuspend command. - X (red in ASCII mode) means that the building has been re-suspended multiple times, and that you might need to look into whatever is preventing the building from being built.
+- A clock icon (green P in ASCII mode) indicates that the building is still in planning mode and is waiting on materials.
+The buildingplan plugin will unsuspend it for you when those materials become available. - A yellow x means that the building is suspended.
+If you don't have suspendmanager managing suspensions for you, you can unsuspend it manually or with the unsuspend command. - A red X means that the building has been re-suspended multiple times.
+You might need to look into whatever is preventing the building from being built (e.g. the building material for the building is inaccessible or there is an in-use item blocking the building site).

-Note that in ASCII mode the letter will only appear when the game is paused since it takes up the whole tile.
-In graphics mode, the letter can appear even when the game is unpaused since you can still see the building underneath.
+Note that in ASCII mode the letter will only appear when the game is paused since it takes up the whole tile and makes the underlying building invisible.
+In graphics mode, the icon only covers part of the building and so can always be visible.